Tricky (rapper): Personal life

 He was in a brief relationship with Icelandic singer-songwriter Björk in the 1990s.
 When asked in mid-2013 about the time the pair spent together, Tricky stated: "I wasn't good for Björk.
 I wasn't healthy for her.
 I feel she was really good to me, she gave me a lot of love and she really was a good person to me.
 I think she cared about me, right?"
-He was also briefly married to Carmen Ejogo in early 1998 in Las Vegas.
+He was also married to Carmen Ejogo in early 1998 in Las Vegas.
+They divorced that same year.

 Tricky fathered a daughter, Mina Mazy, on 19 March 1995 with Martina Topley-Bird, a musician he discovered when she was sitting on a wall near his Bristol home.
-Mina struggled with depression and took her own life on 8 May 2019.
+Mina struggled with mental illness and took her own life on 8 May 2019 following a psychotic episode.
 Following her death, Tricky stated "It feels like I'm in a world that doesn't exist, knowing nothing will ever be the same again.
 No words or text can really explain, my soul feels empty."

 In 2015, Tricky moved to live in Berlin, Germany, and later moved to Toulouse, France.